EmmaDOrto/Mocku_for_change/README.md

 Each group of students made a video, for each of those 7 videos I collected two kind of data that are related to this analysis.
 They are about:

-- how many topics have been addressed in the video:
+- how many topics have been addressed in the video,
-- how much the video is coherent with the mockumentary genre style:
+- how much the video is coherent with the mockumentary genre style.

 Data are stored in an .xlsx file (more info about the structure of this file will be discussed ahead).